Build Time Actions

 for a single unit test named hfsm-utest.cpp that lives somewhere under tests/.

-Requires that LIBRA_TESTS=YES was passed to cmake during configuration.
+Requires that LIBRA_TESTS is true.
 No tests are included in the default build–see Tests Are Not Included In Default Build for rationale.

 integration-tests